 Write your timetable and put it in a place that you can see it clearly every time you enter your room.
 Decorate it if needed (you can make hand drawings -flowers, Ka’aba etc.) and use colors, stickers, some glitter and other personal touches.
 Let it reflect your personality.
 The little ones can help in that as well.
 Read more about how people used to spend Ramadan in the past, or how different cultures celebrate Ramadan.
 Make sure you read how the Prophet used to spend this blessed month.
 Share your new information with others.

 Read more about fasting instructions from fiqh (Islamic jurisprudence) books.
 This way, you avoid having doubts about the validity of your fasting.
-It will boost self confidence.
+It will boost self-confidence.

-Look for a competitor who has an similar plan.
+Look for a competitor who has a similar plan.
 Although this might seem like an easy task, it is not!
 Do not get a weak competitor so you win whatever you do!
 Your competitor has to be someone who will give you that extra push when you slow down.

 3. Train Yourself

-Maybe one of the most important reasons of our failure during Ramadan is our lack of training.
+Maybe one of the most important reasons for our failure during Ramadan is our lack of training.
 During Ramadan, we break our daily rhythm of life, starting by giving up our morning coffee.
 To add to this, we start another ibadah schedule – taraweeh, Qur’an and dhikr.
 In most cases, our bodies get exhausted from the first week, thus slowing down our progress and weakening our motivation.
-By training, you introduce your body, mind and soul to what is coming forward.
-It is exactly like how sport works.
+By training, you introduce your body, mind, and soul to what is coming forward.
+It is exactly like how the sport works.
 It is better to feel tired in Sha’ban, but trained and consistent in Ramadan.